-B. Bytecode Decompression
+4.2 Bytecode Decompression

 The decompression overhead introduced in the execution of applications that were compressed into interpretable bytecode is always an issue for the assessment of the compression technique that was used.
 However, this overhead depends on several factors concerning the application itself and the environment within which the application executes.
 Specifically, in the case of the technique examined in this paper, the overhead depends on the number of pattern instances encountered during the bytecode execution, the length of the patterns and the number of wildcards of these patterns.
 Moreover, the overhead depends on the characteristics of the particular device and the JVM used for the execution of the bytecode.
 It should be noted that the JVM may be even implemented as part of the processor used.
-The previous particularly holds in the case of Java processors such as picoJava, Komodo, aJile GEMCore, JOP and several others.
-Given the previous remarks, in this paper we focus on examining the general behavior of the decompression overhead.
+The previous particularly holds in the case of Java processors such as picoJava,5 Komodo,6 aJile GEMCore,7 JOP,8 and several others.
+Given the previous remarks, in this paper, we focus on examining the general behavior of the decompression overhead.
 To this end, we used randomly generated synthetic bytecode and a simple JVM main loop [25] that interprets the synthetic bytecode.
-The simple JVM main loop was realized for the purpose our experiments along with a random bytecode generator and the two decompression modules discussed in Section III C.
+The simple JVM main loop was realized for the purpose of our experiments along with a random bytecode generator and the two decompression modules discussed in Section 3.3.